OW-HGR/Debt-and-investment-quarterly/README.md

 The series is annual from 2008-09 to 2015-16, and then quarterly from Q3 2016-17.

 ### Step 0: getting the data out of the tabs of the spreadsheets and into CSVs
-The published source tables have a row for each each LA, and a column for each of the variables of interest.

-The data tables in this repository are done by pasting the values from the published xls/xlsx files into CSVs and performing the minimum of manual modification.
+The published source is a spreadsheet with a tab each with the balance of debt and for investments at the end of each period.
+Each tab has a table with a row for each each LA, and a column for each of the variables of interest.
+To get this into R we paste each one into a CSV and perform the minimum of manual modification.
 The steps are:
 1. Open each tab in the source publication.
-There are 77 input sheets as of 2018/19.
+There are 19 input sheets for debt up to Q2 2019-20.
 2. ctrl+c each table and transpose and paste-as-values into a csv.
 Transposition puts the names of the LAs as a row and the variables as a column, which is more tractable in R than the other way around.
-3. Because the sub-service areas in the original tables are given as merged cells sitting above a handful of columns, the paste-and-transpose procedure means only one of the rows inherits the sub-service area label.
-To manage this, manually fill in the blanks in the CSV to ensure every row has a sub-service area.
-Check that there are the right number of each label, as the inherited value isn't always placed in the same place.
-4. Some sheets have full stops and commas within some number and not in others.
-Fix this manually.
+3. No other changes

-### Step 1: convert data from wide format to long format
+### Step 1: load and clean the data

-Data is originally published in a wide format: a row for each LA, a column for each variable, and a value at the intersection of each.
+The first script, `01 stack debt.R` loads every file in the input folder and identifies variable names, entitity names, and values; and marks unwanted cells for deletion.
+The data is originally published in a wide format, with a row for each LA, a column for each variable, and a value at the intersection of each.
+This script converts these to a long format, where there is only one value per row, with the metadata given as columns.

+**Wide format**
 |LA_name|Var1|Var2|Var3|
 |---|---|---|---|
 |LA_1|a|b|c|
 |LA_2|d|e|f|
 |LA_3|g|h|i|

-Tables are loaded and converted to a long format, where there is only one value per row, with the metadata given as columns.
+**Long format**
 |LA_name|Var|Value|
 |---|---|---|
 |LA_1|Var1|a|